 Surplus Property promotes a sustainable campus and community through good stewardship—one of our core values—and by supporting the university's conservation goals.
 Below are some of the ways we contribute to these important efforts:

-Facilities Services has established a Surplus Reuse Store!
+Facilities Services has established the UT Surplus Reuse Store!
 Check out our Facebook page!

-The Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
+The UT Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
 Currently, all surplus items are sold via online auctions on a weekly basis.
-The new Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!
+The UT Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!

 Items you can find at the Surplus Reuse Store:

-More details available for future Surplus Reuse Store events available on the Surplus Property Facebook page.
+More details available for future UT Surplus Reuse Store events available on the Surplus Property Facebook page.
 Follow us!